jubatus/website/source/en/api_recommender.rst

 For all methods, the first parameter of each method (``name``) is a string value to uniquely identify a task in the ZooKeeper cluster.
 When using standalone mode, this must be left blank (``""``).

+.. mpidl:service:: recommender

-.. describe:: bool clear_row(0: string name, 1: string id)
+   .. mpidl:method:: bool clear_row(0: string name, 1: string id)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``id`` : row ID to be removed
+      :param id:   row ID to be removed

-   - Returns:

-     - True when the row was cleared successfully
+      :return:     True when the row was cleared successfully

       Removes the given row ``id`` from the recommendation table.

-.. describe:: bool update_row(0: string name, 1: string id, 2: datum row)
+   .. mpidl:method:: bool update_row(0: string name, 1: string id, 2: datum row)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``id`` : row ID
+      :param id:   row ID
-     - ``row`` : datum for the row
+      :param row:  :mpidl:type:`datum` for the row

-   - Returns:

-     - True if this function updates models successfully
+      :return:     True if this function updates models successfully

       Updates the row whose id is ``id`` with given ``row``.
       If the row with the same ``id`` already exists, the row is differential updated with ``row``.
       Otherwise, new row entry will be created.
       If the server that manages the row and the server that received this RPC request are same, this operation is reflected instantly.
       If not, update operation is reflected after mix.

-.. describe:: bool clear(0: string name)
+   .. mpidl:method:: bool clear(0: string name)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster

-   - Returns:

-     - True when the model was cleared successfully
+      :return:     True when the model was cleared successfully

       Completely clears the model.

-.. describe:: datum complete_row_from_id(0: string name, 1: string id)
+   .. mpidl:method:: datum complete_row_from_id(0: string name, 1: string id)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``id`` : row ID
+      :param id:   row ID

-   - Returns:

-     - datum stored in ``id`` row with missing value completed by predicted value
+      :return:     :mpidl:type:`datum` stored in ``id`` row with missing value completed by predicted value

-   Returns the datum for the row ``id``, with missing value completed by predicted value.
+      Returns the :mpidl:type:`datum` for the row ``id``, with missing value completed by predicted value.

-.. describe:: datum complete_row_from_datum(0: string name, 1: datum row)
+   .. mpidl:method:: datum complete_row_from_datum(0: string name, 1: datum row)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``row`` : original datum to be completed (possibly some values are missing).
+      :param row:  original :mpidl:type:`datum` to be completed (possibly some values are missing)

-   - Returns:

-     - datum constructed from the given datum with missing value completed by predicted value
+      :return:     :mpidl:type:`datum` constructed from the given :mpidl:type:`datum` with missing value completed by predicted value

-   Returns the datum constructed from datum ``d``, with missing value completed by predicted value.
+      Returns the :mpidl:type:`datum` constructed from ``row``, with missing value completed by predicted value.

-.. describe:: similar_result similar_row_from_id(0: string name, 1: string id, 2: uint size)
+   .. mpidl:method:: similar_result similar_row_from_id(0: string name, 1: string id, 2: uint size)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``id`` : row ID
+      :param id:   row ID
-     - ``size`` : number of rows to be returned
+      :param size: number of rows to be returned

-   - Returns:

-     - rows that are most similar to the row ``id``
+      :return:     row IDs that are most similar to the row ``id``

       Returns ``size`` rows (at maximum) which are most similar to the row ``id``.

-.. describe:: similar_result similar_row_from_datum(0: string name, 1: datum row, 2: uint size)
+   .. mpidl:method:: similar_result similar_row_from_datum(0: string name, 1: datum row, 2: uint size)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``row`` : original datum to be completed (possibly some values are missing)
+      :param row:  original :mpidl:type:`datum` to be completed (possibly some values are missing)
-     - ``size`` : number of rows to be returned
+      :param size: number of rows to be returned

-   - Returns:

-     - rows that most have a similar datum to ``row``
+      :return:     rows that most have a similar datum to ``row``

-   Returns ``size`` rows (at maximum) that most have similar datum to datum ``row``.
+      Returns ``size`` rows (at maximum) that most have similar :mpidl:type:`datum` to ``row``.

-.. describe:: datum decode_row(0: string name, 1: string id)
+   .. mpidl:method:: datum decode_row(0: string name, 1: string id)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``id`` : row ID
+      :param id:   row ID

-   - Returns:

-     - datum for the given row ``id``
+      :return:     :mpidl:type:`datum` for the given row ``id``

-   Returns the datum in the row ``id``.
+      Returns the :mpidl:type:`datum` in the row ``id``.
-   Note that irreversibly converted datum (processed by ``fv_converter``) will not be decoded.
+      Note that irreversibly converted :mpidl:type:`datum` (processed by ``fv_converter``) will not be decoded.

-.. describe:: list<string> get_all_rows(0:string name)
+   .. mpidl:method:: list<string> get_all_rows(0:string name)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster

-   - Returns:

-     - list of all row IDs
+      :return:     list of all row IDs

       Returns the list of all row IDs.

-.. describe:: float calc_similarity(0: string name, 1: datum lhs, 2:datum rhs)
+   .. mpidl:method:: float calc_similarity(0: string name, 1: datum lhs, 2:datum rhs)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``lhs`` : datum
-     - ``rhs`` : another datum

-   - Returns:
+      :param lhs:  :mpidl:type:`datum`
+      :param rhs:  another :mpidl:type:`datum`

-     - similarity between ``lhs`` and ``rhs``
+      :return:     similarity between ``lhs`` and ``rhs``

-   Returns the similarity between two datum.
+      Returns the similarity between two :mpidl:type:`datum`.

-.. describe:: float calc_l2norm(0: string name, 1: datum row)
+   .. mpidl:method:: float calc_l2norm(0: string name, 1: datum row)

-   - Parameters:

-     - ``name`` : string value to uniquely identifies a task in the ZooKeeper cluster
+      :param name: string value to uniquely identifies a task in the ZooKeeper cluster
-     - ``row`` : datum

-   - Returns:
+      :param row:  :mpidl:type:`datum`

-     - L2 norm for the given ``row``
+      :return:     L2 norm for the given ``row``

-   Returns the value of L2 norm for the datum ``row``.
+      Returns the value of L2 norm for the ``row``.